 All students are expected to complete the university's Liberal Arts Core requirements.
 See the Liberal Arts Core Requirements section of the catalog for additional details.
 Bachelor of Arts with a major political science, students should fulfill specific categories of the Liberal Arts Core curriculum by taking the courses indicated below.

-- Studies in Personal/Social Awareness PSC 101, 102 (as listed in major hours below) - Senior Capstone Course (as listed in major hours below) PSC 491 or PSC 313 Introduction to International Relationspr PSC 314 International Human Right, or HIST 413 American Foreign Relations Additional Political Science hours (19 credits)
+- Studies in Personal/Social Awareness PSC 101, 102 (as listed in major hours below) - Senior Capstone Course (as listed in major hours below) PSC 491

 Major Requirements for Political Science (39 hours)